4nnm8/Windows-XP/README.md

 * Allow to drag multiple icons at one time
 * Maybe don't use IFRAME but Web Components for Programs
 * Add context menu to programs in taskbar (close, minimize, maximize)
-* Make a file explorer
+* Make a file explorer (with a filesystem tree in json)
 * Add proper sounds to all actions
 * Add proper fonts
 * Prevent resizing windows too small (AND FIX THAT BUG WITH WINDOWS RESIZING DIRECTION)